 Thousand Island Dressing

-Thousand Island dressing is made of mayonnaise, ketchup, Tabasco sauce, finely chopped vegetables, and hard-boiled eggs.
+Learn how to make homemade Thousand Island dressing with this simple and delicious recipe using mayonnaise, ketchup, finely chopped vegetables, and hard-boiled eggs.

 Ingredients